 Even when its population quadruples with tourists on weekends and in summer, Carmel-by-the-Sea, commonly referred to as Carmel, retains its identity as a quaint village.
 Self-consciously charming, the town is populated by many celebrities, major and minor, and has its share of quirky ordinances.
 For instance, women wearing high heels do not have the right to pursue legal action if they trip and fall on the cobblestone streets, and drivers who hit a tree and leave the scene are charged with hit-and-run.

-Buildings have no street numbers (street names are written on discreet white posts) and consequently no mail delivery (if you want to see the locals, go to the post office).
+Buildings have no street numbers—street names are written on discreet white posts—and consequently no mail delivery.
+One way to commune with the locals: head to the post office.
 Artists started this community, and their legacy is evident in the numerous galleries.